Cray-HPE/docs-csm/operations/validate_csm_health.md

         ncn# velero backup delete <backup> --confirm
         ```

-- Verify that `spire-agent` is enabled and running.
+- `Verify spire-agent is enabled and running`
-  - The `spire-agent` service may fail to start on Kubernetes NCNs (all worker nodes and master nodes), logging errors
+  - The `spire-agent` service may fail to start on Kubernetes NCNs (all worker and master nodes), logging errors
-    (via `journalctl`) similar to "join token does not exist or has already been used" or the last logs containing multiple lines
+    (via `journalctl`) similar to `join token does not exist or has already been used`, or the last log entries containing multiple lines
     of `systemd[1]: spire-agent.service: Start request repeated too quickly.`.
 Deleting the `request-ncn-join-token` daemonset pod
     running on the node may clear the issue.
 Even though the `spire-agent` `systemctl` service on the Kubernetes node should eventually
     restart cleanly, the user may have to log in to the impacted nodes and restart the service.
 The following recovery procedure can